Close

 Check out The Ultimate Guide To Internet Safety For Parents.

 Chatting with a camera is even riskier.
 The cams load automatically, so you never know which content your children will encounter, especially in the unmoderated section.
-Users often play sexual acts and other pre-recorded pornographic content just for fun.
+Users often perform sexual acts and other pre-recorded pornographic content just for fun.

 Predators often pose as kids when communicating with other children.
 They slowly establish trust by discussing school, games, and other interests.